d3v-t00Lz/python-template/macos/README.md

 # Description
 This document describes the process for building on Mac OS X.

+# Code Signing
+Update all .spec files with your `codesign_identity`.
+Update `release.py`, update any TODO items related to code signing

 # Procedure
 Note that you will need to install [Homebrew](https://brew.sh/) first, as it will be used to download dependencies.